prayag-sangode/NonGPUModels/README.md

 # NonGPUModel
-This repo contains all non cpu models
+This repo contains all non gpu models